ZNav/offline-wallet-analyzer/README.md

-# offline-wallet-analyzer
-Blockchain Forensics tool made to view transactions and allow you to monitor wallets against known addresses
 # Wallet Analyzer

 A lightweight Python tool for analyzing Ethereum wallet transaction histories from CSV exports.
 It calculates ETH flow and flags interactions with known malicious addresses or services like Tornado Cash.
+Blockchain Forensics tool made to view transactions and allow you to monitor wallets against known addresses
 ---

 ## Features